Bearer/bearer/docs/explanations/workflow.md

 console.log(`User is: ${user}`)
 ```

 We take a user as the source and analyze the context of the source.
 We know that a user contains some personal information, and that may leak into the logger (sink).
-Therefor, we are able to report that as a failure.
+Therefore, we are able to report that as a failure.

 ---